Andreea-c30/PAD_Labs/README.md

 - Gateway
     - JavaScript as the programming language (Node.js using Express.js)

-    - Monitoring and Logging integrating ELK for log aggregation and Prometheus + Grafana for performance monitoring
+    - Monitoring and Logging integrating ELK for log aggregation
 - Cache service
      - Redis for consistent hashing and caching
      - High availability - Redis cluster setup with replica nodes for fault tolerance
-- Saga Coordinator:
-    - To manage multi-service transactions for instance reservation and adoption process

-    - To ensure eventual consistency across services

 - Monitoring Stack
     - ELK Stack to aggregate logs from all services